localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 ---
-title: "Replicating AWS resources locally with LocalStack's replicator extension"
+title: "Replicating cloud resources locally with LocalStack's AWS Replicator extension"
-linkTitle: "Replicating AWS resources locally with LocalStack Replicator extension"
+linkTitle: "Replicating cloud resources locally with LocalStack AWS Replicator extension"
 weight: 7
 description: >
-  Learn how you can replicate AWS resources in your local environment using the LocalStack Replicator extension.
-This tutorial provides step-by-step guidance on setting up and leveraging the Replicator extension to mirror cloud services locally, enabling efficient hybrid development and testing workflows without maintaining additional configurations.
+  Learn how you can replicate cloud resources in your local environment using the LocalStack's AWS Replicator extension.
+This tutorial provides step-by-step guidance on setting up and leveraging the AWS Replicator extension to mirror cloud services locally, enabling efficient hybrid development and testing workflows without maintaining additional configurations.
 type: tutorials
 teaser: ""
 services: